-The Infosys Prize endeavors to elevate the prestige of scientific research in India and inspire young Indians to choose a vocation in scientific research.
+The Infosys Prize endeavors to elevate the prestige of science and research in India and inspire young Indians to choose a vocation in research.

 The Infosys Prize in Mathematics was first given in 2008.
 Following the establishment of the Infosys Science Foundation, the Infosys Prize was given in 4 other categories.
 The ISF announced a sixth category – the Infosys Prize in Humanities – in January 2012.